 The sun began to rise and filled the valley with golden rays and the low-lying fog started to clear, revealing the vast green landscape below!

 Have you got travel insurance for Thailand?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-There are also half a dozen bungalow accommodations and tent sites available to book for a night or two which would be a pretty awesome view to wake up to.
+On top of that, there are half a dozen bungalow accommodations and tent sites available to book for a night or two which would be a pretty awesome view to wake up to.

 Regardless of the large number of tourists that visit this viewpoint each morning, there are still secluded and quieter spots to be found in the flower fields beneath the main viewing platform for a better sunrise experience.

-Yun Lao was hands-down my favorite location in Pai to watch the sunrise, so be sure to add it to your list of things to do – I guarantee you won’t regret it!
+Yun Lai was hands-down my favorite location in the region to watch the sunrise, so be sure to add it to your list of things to do in Pai – I guarantee you won’t regret it!

 Sweeping valley views

 WHERE TO STAY IN PAI

 Pai has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.